[gtranslate]

 About Milkio grass-fed ghee:

-Try Milkio grass-fed ghee, prepared in New Zealand from local and imported ingredients.
-Milkio grass-fed ghee is all-natural and does not contain artificial color, flavor, and chemical preservatives.
+Try Milkio grass-fed ghee, manufactured by Milkio Foods, New Zealand using the finest ingredients, and traditional ghee making process.
+Milkio grass-fed ghee is all-purpose and does not contain lactose, casein, and gluten.

 If You Wish to partner with us to Import/Buy/Distribute/Trade Our Milkio Ghee products, or for developing Private label ghee products, or contract ghee manufacturing support, Please Feel Free To Contact Us Via Our Email, We Will Be In Touch With You Within the next 48 Hrs.